a Holdings Record to Closed Serial Titles

 Purpose: To record in URSUS the completed holdings

-of a serial title no longer received by Fogler Library.
+of a serial title held but no longer received in physical form by Fogler Library.

 The phrase "Holdings Record" refers to a Checkin record that has no